-Halloween 2020 is going to be a little different this year with Covid-19 but that doesn’t mean it can’t be fun or you need to cancel.
-With a few precautions and some creativity, it can still be a Halloween the kids can look forward too.
-Our Halloween Social Distancing Ideas for Kids is just what you need to make it an unforgettable Halloween.
+Halloween 2021 is going to be a little different again this year with the pandemic but that doesn’t mean it can’t be fun or you need to cancel.
+With a few precautions and some creative Halloween Social Distancing ideas and activities, it can still be a Halloween the kids can look forward to.

-Have an amazing Halloween 2020 with cool Halloween activities, crafts, games & virtual party ideas.
-Follow along to find fun ways to celebrate with your family.
+Create an unforgettable Halloween 2021 with cool Halloween activities, crafts, games & virtual party ideas.
+Follow along to find fun things to do at home and in your community safely this Halloween.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.